2deus/kosmobot/README.md

 # how to launch

 note :
-**node 18** version or above required 2 launch . latest node version can be downloaded [here](https://nodejs.org/en/download/package-manager) .
+**node 22.12.0 or newer** required 2 launch . latest node version can be downloaded [here](https://nodejs.org/en/download/package-manager) .

 docker commands should be launched in app folder